akoshiol/BF591-project/README.md

 # BF591-project

+**Contents**
-"data" folder - .txt and .csv files of counts and DE data from GSE64810 on NCBI <br>
+*"data" folder* - .txt and .csv files of counts and DE data from GSE64810 on NCBI <br>
 <br>
-"testing_samples.R" - file used to create R code for the samples tab in the Shiny app
+*"testing_samples.R"* - file used to create R code for the samples tab in the Shiny app